What is a Manufacturing Engineer?

 Exact tasks will vary greatly between roles depending on the final product of manufacturing, but examples of tasks include:

-- Conceptual design of new tools or equipment
+- Conceptual design of the manufacturing process.

-- General oversight and monitoring of machinery – including project coordination for maintenance, upgrades and repair when needed
+- General oversight and monitoring of machinery – including project coordination for maintenance, upgrades, and repair when needed

 - Help with troubleshooting of problems within the manufacturing process

 To be a great manufacturing engineer, it is also important to keep up to date with new technologies and improvements in the field.